jingxixu/DeepLearning_COMSW4995/Project/README.md

 # Files

-`source/Preprocessing & Simple Experiments.ipynb` The basic experiments with logistic regression.
+`source/simple_logistic_regression.ipynb` A simple model using logistic regression.

-`source/wide&deep.ipynb` Experiments for the wide&deep network.
+`source/wide_and_deep.ipynb` The the wide&deep model.

-`source/simple_lgbm.ipynb` The experiments with gradient boosting using package `lgbm`
+`source/simple_lgbm.ipynb` A simple model using gradient boosting with package `lgbm`

+`proposal.pdf` The research proposal for this project.

+`milestone.pdf` The milestone report for this project.